19hours/sg-statutes/Acts/Banking Act.md

 (6) If within that period the bank concerned gives due notice of appeal to the High Court, the order shall not take effect unless the order is confirmed by the Court or the appeal is for any reason dismissed by that Court.

-(7) The making of an appeal by a bank under this section shall in no way affect the exercise of any power by the Authority under section 49, 50, 51, 52 or 53, or the exercise of any power by the Minister under Division 2, 3 or 4 of Part IVB of the Monetary Authority of Singapore Act (Cap.
+(7) The making of an appeal by a bank under this section shall in no way affect the exercise of any power by the Authority under section 49, 50, 51, 52 or 53, or the exercise of any power by the Minister under Division 2, 3, 4 or 4A of Part IVB of the Monetary Authority of Singapore Act (Cap.
 186), in relation to the bank.

 [1/2007]

 [Act 10 of 2013 wef 18/04/2013]

+[Act 31 of 2017 wef 29/10/2018]

 ### Effect of revocation of licence